rivah1991/soumission_test_ibl_education/README_django.md

    *Once the image is created, you can run the container with the following command:* docker run -d -p 8000:8000 django-rest-app

+## Creating a Superuser

+To access the Django admin interface, you first need to create a superuser.
+Follow the steps below:

+1. Open the terminal where your Django project is running.

+2. *Run the following command:* python manage.py createsuperuser

+3. *Open a terminal and execute the following command to create a superuser in the running container:* docker exec -it <container_name_or_id> python manage.py createsuperuser